Department of Classics

 Classics Courses

-A study of English terms derived from Greek and Latin and important to contemporary medicine, science, and other professions, with emphasis on development of word-building skills.
+A study of English terms derived from Greek and Latin that are important to contemporary medicine, science, and other professions.
+Emphasis on development of word-building skills.
 No prior knowledge of Greek or Latin required.

 CLASSIC 36A.
 The Formation of Ancient Greek Society: Early Greece.
 4 Units.